Sherlockpwns/Front-end-Project-s/README.md

 ## Cat App
 - This was the first project I have made via HTML

+## Fashion Blog
+- This was my  2nd project the task was t create a fashion blog which held the images and infomation provided by the user and had to make a quick HTML blog only using html.

 ## New York Blog

-- This task was the second project where I learned the basics of HTML and the use of a sperate sytle sheet.
+- This task was the 3rd project where I learned the basics of HTML and the use of a sperate sytle sheet.

 ## Vacation spots
-- This task was the third one which on I had to build a webpage and then change fonts and styles according to the tasks ( hence why this one is a mish mash site).
+- This task was the 4th project which on I had to build a webpage and then change fonts and styles according to the tasks ( hence why this one is a mish mash site).